weakish/weakish.github.com/dive-into/puppet.md

 ### Selector Expression

+Selector expression returns a value.
-Puppet DSL has selector expression, which returns a value For example, the case "statement" in the beginning code sample:
+For example, the case "statement" in the beginning code sample:

 ```puppet